 of the Virgin River

 Deep Creek Wilderness is a 3,291-acre property on the northeastern side of Zion National Park.
-To the north is Deep Creek North Wilderness, separated only by a two-track road.
-Deep Creek Wilderness shares it's 3-mile southern boundary with Zion Wilderness and most folks access Deep Creek Wilderness by hiking up the trails along the North Fork of the Virgin River from the trail head at the northern end of the Zion Canyon Scenic Drive.
+To the north is Deep Creek North Wilderness, separated only by a narrow road corridor.
+Deep Creek Wilderness shares its 3-mile southern boundary with Zion Wilderness and most folks access Deep Creek Wilderness by hiking up the trails along the North Fork of the Virgin River from the trail head at the northern end of the Zion Canyon Scenic Drive.

 Visitors to Deep Creek Wilderness might come across mule deer, elk, black bear, mountain lion, bobcat, jackrabbit, badger, marmot and kit fox in their journeys.
 You might also see bald eagles and other raptors, wild turkey, chukar partridge, screech owl and Mexican spotted owl.
 Elevations vary from 6,000' to about 6,500'.
 That means most of the property is in the Utah juniper, pinyon pine, mountain mahogany and sagebrush life zone, with maybe a few Ponderosa pines at the highest elevations.